Geometric ergodicity of the Random Walk Metropolis with position-dependent proposal covariance: Markov Chains Geometric Ergodicity

-\end{thm} The result highlights that when $\pi(\cdot)$ is heavy-tailed the chain must be able to make very large moves and still be capable of returning to the centre quickly for (\ref{eqn:ge}) to hold.
-In the Metropolis--Hastings case it is straightforward to see that
+\end{Theorem} The result highlights that when $\pi(\cdot)$ is heavy-tailed the chain must be able to make very large moves and still be capable of returning to the centre quickly for (\ref{eqn:ge}) to hold.